accel-brain/accel-brain-code/Accel-Brain-Base/README.md

-# accel-brain-base.
+# Deep Learning Library: accel-brain-base.

-`accel-brain-base` is Python library for building Restricted Boltzmann Machine(RBM), Deep Boltzmann Machine(DBM), Stacked-Auto-Encoder, Encoder/Decoder based on Long Short-Term Memory(LSTM), and Convolutional Auto-Encoder(CAE).
+`accel-brain-base` is a basic library of the Deep Learning for rapid development at low cost.
+This library makes it possible to design and implement deep learning, which must be configured as a complex system or a System of Systems, by combining a plurality of functionally differentiated modules such as the Restricted Boltzmann Machine(RBM), Deep Boltzmann Machines(DBMs), a Stacked-Auto-Encoder, an Encoder/Decoder based on Long Short-Term Memory(LSTM), and a Convolutional Auto-Encoder(CAE).

 From the view points of functionally equivalents and structural expansions, this library also prototypes many variants such as energy-based models and Generative models.
 Typical examples are Generative Adversarial Networks(GANs) and Adversarial Auto-Encoders(AAEs).
 In addition, it provides deep reinforcement learning that applies the neural network described above as a function approximator.